Who We Are, Where We Stand

 - You can adapt to a schedule that unfolds at different rhythms throughout the year, and the flexibility to lead lifecycle events, individual and group b’nei mitzvot, services and programs, and provide pastoral care to our community

-- Ability to support our intergenerational learning through our vibrant school and b’nei mitzvah program
+- You have the ability to support our intergenerational learning through our vibrant school and b’nei mitzvah program

-- You have the written and oral capacity to communicate complex and current issues impacting the Jewish community broadly and, in particular, the DJC
+- You are musical, a strong storyteller, and have the written and oral capacity to communicate complex and current issues impacting the Jewish community broadly and, in particular, the DJC

 - You have the flexibility to work both in-person and online